This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Pelvic inflammatory disease (PID)

-is a condition that causes your reproductive organs to become inflamed.
-Your reproductive organs include your ovaries, fallopian tubes, uterus, cervix (lower area of your uterus), and vagina.
+is an infection of your reproductive organs.
+This includes your ovaries, fallopian tubes, uterus, cervix (lower area of your uterus), and vagina.
+The infection causes these organs to become inflamed.

 Common symptoms include the following: